 In light of changes to the regulatory provisions governing financial assurance obligations, and recognizing the degree of remedial work that had been completed at the involved sites, in 2013, the NJDEP authorized the Company to terminate the original Trust Agreement and create two separate Trust Agreements for the two remaining sites requiring remediation.
 As such, the original Trust was terminated and the funds were returned to the Company.
 Thereafter, (in 2014) two separate "Remediation Trust Fund Agreements" were created; one funded at \$2.275 million, and the second funded at \$302 thousand.
 In February 2019 one of the trusts was terminated.
-At December 31, 2020 and 2019 the amount of the trust fund totaled approximately \$979 thousand and \$1.6 million, respectively.
+At December 31, 2021 and 2020 the amount of the trust fund totaled approximately \$792 thousand and \$979 thousand, respectively.

-The Company reflected a provision of approximately \$935 thousand and \$1.6 million related to these environmental issues as of December 31, 2020 and 2019, respectively, included in other non-current liabilities in the statements of financial position.
-Amounts charged to profit and loss in 2020 and 2019 related to site remediation total \$136 thousand and \$81 thousand, respectively.
-Changes in provisions as of and for the years ended December 31, 2020 and 2019 follow:
+The Company reflected a provision of approximately \$728 thousand and \$935 thousand related to these environmental issues as of December 31, 2021 and 2020, respectively, included in provisions in the statements of financial position.
+Amounts charged to profit and loss in 2020 related to site remediation totaled \$136 thousand.
+Changes in provisions as of and for the years ended December 31, 2021 and 2020 follow:

-\$ thousands
+\$ thou \$ thousands

-2020 2019
+2021 2020

-Balance, January 1 1,562 1,603
+Balance, January 1 935 1,562

-Current year expense 136 81
+Current year expense - 136

-Payments (763) (122)
+Payments (207) (763)

-Balance, December 31 935 1,562
+Balance, December 31 728 935